On Automorphism group of a $G$-induced variety: Introduction

 \subjclass[2010]{14M15}

 \keywords{G-Schubert variety, Tangent sheaf, Automorphism group, Locally rigid}

-\section{introduction}
+\section{Introduction}

-Let $X$ be a projective variety over complex numbers $\mathbb{C}.$ Let $Aut^0(X)$ be the connected component, containing the identity automorphism of the group of all algebraic automorphisms of $X.$ Then $Aut^0(X)$ has a structure of an algebraic group (see \cite[Theorem 3.7, p.17]{MO}).
+Let $X$ be a projective variety over complex numbers $\mathbb{C}.$ Let ${\rm Aut}^0(X)$ be the connected component, containing the identity automorphism of the group of all algebraic automorphisms of $X.$ Then ${\rm Aut}^0(X)$ has a structure of an algebraic group (see \cite[Theorem 3.7, p.17]{MO}).
 Further, the Lie algebra of this automorphism is isomorphic to the space of all tangent vector fields on $X,$ that is the space $H^0(X,\Theta_{X})$ of all global sections of the tangent sheaf $\Theta_{X}$ of $X$ (see \cite[Lemma 3.4, p.13]{MO}).

-Let $G$ be a simple algebraic group of adjoint type over $\mathbb{C}.$ Demazure \cite{Dem aut} studied automorphism group of a partial flag variety, i.e., a homogeneous variety of the form $G/P,$ where $P$ is a parabolic subgroup of $G.$ Further, Demazure proved that all the higher cohomology groups of the tangent bundle of a partial flag variety vanish.
-As a particular case of his result, it follows that the connected component containing the identity automorphism of the group of all algebraic automorphisms of a full flag variety (i.e., a homogeneous variety of the form $G/H,$ where $H$ is a Borel subgroup of $G$) is identified with $G.$
+Let $G$ be a connected semisimple algebraic group of adjoint type over $\mathbb{C}.$ Demazure \cite{Dem aut} studied automorphism group of a partial flag variety, i.e., a homogeneous variety of the form $G/P,$ where $P$ is a parabolic subgroup of $G.$ Further, Demazure proved that all the higher cohomology groups of the tangent bundle of a partial flag variety vanish.
+Bott proved this in the complex analytic setup in \cite[Theorem VII, p.242]{Bot}.
+As a particular case of his result, it follows that the connected component containing the identity automorphism of the group of all algebraic automorphisms of a full flag variety (i.e., a homogeneous variety of the form $G/B$, where $B$ is a Borel subgroup of $G$) is identified with $G.$

-By Kodira-Spencer theory, the vanishing of the first cohomology group of the tangent bundle of a partial flag variety implies that partial flag varieties admit no local deformation of their complex structure.
-In other words, for any continuous family of complex varieties $X_{y}$ parameterized by a complex variety $Y,$ with $X_{y}$ is topologically isomorphic to $X$ for all $y,$ and $X_{0}$ is analytically isomorphic to $X,$ then $X_{y}$ is analytically isomorphic to $X$ in a neighborhood of $0\in Y.$
+By Kodaira-Spencer theory, the vanishing of the first cohomology group of the tangent bundle of a partial flag variety implies that partial flag varieties admit no local deformation of their complex structure.
+In other words, for any continuous family of complex varieties $X_{y}$ parameterized by a complex variety $Y,$ where $X_{y}$ is topologically isomorphic to $X$ for all $y,$ and $X_{0}$ is analytically isomorphic to $X,$ then $X_{y}$ is analytically isomorphic to $X$ in a neighborhood of $0\in Y.$

 Let $B$ be a Borel subgroup of $G.$ Let $F$ be a projective $B$-variety.
 Consider the variety